-2 infection Prevention Nurses and the Infection Prevention Support Manager attended the Infection Prevention Society (IPS) conference held in September 2015.
+2 infection Prevention Nurses and the Infection Prevention Support Manager attended the Infection Prevention Society (IPS) conference held in 2016.
 IPNs have also attended several study days on different aspects of Infection Prevention throughout the year.

-Three have completed the Infection Prevention Course at Birmingham City University.
+Two IP Nurses have completed the Infection Prevention degree Course at Birmingham City University.